Add a dash of easy, homemade Seasoned Salt to just about anything to give it a boost of savory flavor. No thickeners or sugar!

 - Popcorn – spritz with a little extra virgin olive oil then sprinkle on seasoned salt.
 Crazy addicting.

-- Burgers – season ground beef with the blend then add Worcestershire sauce and pepper.
+- Burgers – season ground beef with the blend then add a dash of Worcestershire sauce and pepper.

 - Sweet Potato Fries – a family favorite!
 Drizzle extra virgin olive oil over sliced sweet potatoes then toss with seasoned salt and roast for 15-25 minutes at 425.